Documentation Index

 What is a Goal?

-A Goal contains:- Success Criteria - Measurable conditions that define success
+- Success Criteria - Measurable conditions that define success

 - Constraints - Boundaries the agent must respect